 Rationals are implemented by the type scheme_rational_type, composed of a numerator and a denominator.
-The numerator and denominator fixnums or bignums (possibly mixed).
+The numerator and denominator will be fixnums or bignums (possibly mixed).

-Complex numbers are implemented by the types scheme_complex_type and scheme_complex_izi_type, composed of a real and imaginary part.
-The real and imaginary parts will either be both flonums, both exact numbers (fixnums, bignums, and rationals can be mixed in any way), or one part will be exact 0 and the other part will be a flonum.
-If the inexact part is inexact 0, the type is scheme_complex_izi_type, otherwise the type is scheme_complex_type; this distinction make it easy to test whether a complex number should be treated as a real number.
+Complex numbers are implemented by the type scheme_complex_type, composed of a real and imaginary part.
+The real and imaginary parts will either be both flonums, both exact numbers (fixnums, bignums, and rationals can be mixed in any way), or the real part will be exact 0 and the imaginary part will be a single-precision (when enabled) or double-pecision flonum.